PacificBiosciences/pb-assembly/README.md

 fc_unzip.py fc_unzip.cfg
 ```

-If everything was installed properly the test case will exit cleanly and you should find fasta's with a file
+If everything was installed properly the test case will exit cleanly and you should find fasta files with a
 size greater than 0 in the `4-quiver/cns-output` directory.